GoogleCloudPlatform/k8s-config-connector/experiments/compositions/Design Notes/Architecture.md

 For POC we are using `Compositions` as the CRD_T (dry CRD).
 We will have a Composition controller that will reconcile Composition instance.
 It will also watch the CRD_V (Config/Value CRDs) that correspond to each instance of Composition.

-For POC we could club the Compistion and Applier functionality into a single controller.
+For POC we could club the Composition and Applier functionality into a single controller.